Kfollen93/Mini-Reference-Guide/README.md

 After shuffling through my notes and erasing/re-writing these topics numerous times on my whiteboard, I figured it would be worth making this public and sharing with others. <br>

 Therefore, if you found any of this useful, please consider giving it a star! :star: <br>
-Furthermore, if you believe any example could be made clearer, please submit a pull request conforming with the style used below. :heavy_check_mark:

 # Table of Contents
 * Big O Notation :o: